mrWD/ai-prompt-suggester-extension/README.md

 ## Usage

-1. Open any supported chat (ChatGPT, Gemini, Claude, Perplexity, Grok, Mistral, or Le Chat)
+1. Open any supported chat (ChatGPT, Gemini, Claude, Perplexity, Grok, Mistral, DeepSeek, or Le Chat)
 2. Look for the 💡 button:
    - On Gemini: The button appears after the last toolbox item
    - On Claude: The button appears in the input area toolbar
    - On Perplexity: The button appears in the input toolbar
    - On Grok: The button appears after the "Think" button
+   - On Mistral: The button appears after the library selection button
-   - On Mistral: The button appears in the input toolbar
+   - On DeepSeek: The button appears after the last primary filled rectangle button in the input area
    - On other platforms: The button appears next to the system hint button
 3. Click the button to open the prompt suggestions modal
 4. Select a prompt from the list